Diffeomorphisms preserving Morse-Bott functions: Morse-Bott maps

 \begin{definition} A smooth map $\func:\Mman\to\Pman$ will be called \myemph{Morse-Bott} if it satisfies the following conditions: \begin{enumerate}[leftmargin=*, label={\rm(\arabic*)}, topsep=1ex, parsep=1ex] \item $\func$ takes a constant value at each connected component of $\partial\Mman$ and has no critical points in $\partial\Mman$;

-\item the set $\Sigma$ of critical points of $\func$ is a union of at most countable locally finite family of mutually disjoint submanifolds $\cup_{i} \Cman_i$ and for each $x \in \Cman_i$ the Hessian of $\func$ at $x$ is non-degenerate in the direction transversal to $\Cman_i$. \end{enumerate} \end{definition}
+\item the set $\fSing$ of critical points of $\func$ is a union of at most countable discrete family of boundaryless submanifolds $\{\Cman_i\}_{i\in\Lambda}$ and for each $x \in \Cman_i$ the Hessian of $\func$ at $x$ is non-degenerate in the direction transversal to $\Cman_i$. \end{enumerate} \end{definition}

 If all critical points of a Morse-Bott map $\func$ are isolated, then $\func$ is called \myemph{Morse}.
 The well known analogue of Morse lemma, e.g.~\cite[Theorem~2]{BanyagaHurtubise:EM:2004}, claims that condition~\ref{enum:MBF:Hess_non_deg} is equivalent to the following one: {\em\begin{enumerate}[start=2, leftmargin=*, label={\rm(\arabic*$'$)}] \item for every critical point $x\in\Mman$ of $\func$ there exist an open neighborhood $\Uman$ of $x$ in $\Mman$, an open neighborhood $\Vman$ of $\func(x)$ in $\Pman$, two open embeddings $\dif:\Uman\to\bR^{m}$ and $\phi:\Vman\to\bR$, and two integers $\lambda,k$ such that $0\le\lambda\le k\leq m$, $\dif(x)=0$, $\phi(\func(x))=0$, $\phi$ preserves orientation, and